 Finally, shorter clubs, such as putters and wedges, go in the front of your golf bag.

-As the weather warms and get back to our outdoor activities, it is smart to be prepared and organized.
-My favorite activity is golf.
-It is out in the fresh air, is easy to maintain social distance (both important in our present environment), and is challenging.
-On top of that, you can get some decent exercise as I average 6000-7000 steps per round, even when driving a golf cart.
+It is always smart to be prepared and organized when golfing.
+It is out in the fresh air, an easy way to maintain social relationships, and is challenging.
+You can also get some decent exercise.
+My father-in-law averages 6000-7000 steps per round, even when driving a golf cart.

 Slots & Pockets